janjanmedinaaa/runsom-kmp/README.md

 * Create a contract worth ₱500
 * Set reward rate to ₱10/km
-* Deposit ₱500 into the Escrow Account
+* Creating a Contract automatically deposits ₱500 into the Escrow Account
 * Complete activities through Strava
 * Receive ₱10 for every valid kilometer completed
 * Continue until the contract is fulfilled

-The goal is not to earn new money, but to unlock money that was intentionally placed at risk.

 ---